-Conducting regular screening for symptoms and ongoing self-monitoring throughout the school day can help reduce exposure.
 Teachers, staff, and students should be encouraged to self-monitor for symptoms such as fever, cough, or shortness of breath.
 Children with COVID-19 generally have mild, cold-like symptoms, such as fever, runny nose, and cough.
 Vomiting and diarrhea have also been reported in some children.
 If a student develops symptoms throughout the day, they MUST notify an adult immediately.
-More information on how to monitor for symptoms is available from the CDC.
+More information on COVID-19 symptoms is available from CDC.